0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 The code snippet above contains two similar contracts, namely `ColdAccess` and `ColdAndWarmAccess`.
 The main difference lies in the `getX()` function of the `ColdAndWarmAccess` contract, which executes two `SLOAD` calls to storage slot 0.
 Therefore, the gas costs between the two `getX()` functions should differ by a minimum of 100 gas.

 {% tip(header="Tip") %}
-The difference in gas costs cannot be exactly 100 because there are other operations required e.g. the temporary assignment of x to the memory variable a.
+The difference in gas costs cannot be exactly 100 as additional operations are required, such as overflow checks.
 {% end %}

 Generating the gas report for the two `getX()` function reveals a gas cost of 2246 and 2353 respectively.
 As expected, the `getX()` function of the `ColdAndWarmAccess` contract costs 107 gas more.
 Now that you understand how the `SLOAD` opcode works, we can proceed to untangle the intricacies of the most expensive and complex opcode, the `SSTORE` opcode.